No March Madness: NCAA Cancels Men's And Women's Basketball Tournaments

 Announcements from across the American sports landscape fell on sports fans on Thursday: Most everything is canceled or at least postponed.

 Major League Baseball halted spring training and delayed the start of the regular season for two weeks.
-The National Hockey League put its season on ice for 30 days.
+The National Hockey League told its teams to chill for 30 days.
 Major League Soccer won't play for the next month.

 And the NBA announced Wednesday night that it has called off the entire rest of its season, after Utah Jazz player Rudy Gobert tested positive for COVID-19.
 The game was called off moments before tip-off as word came in about Gobert's test result.
 The entire team, as well as some staff members and beat reporters were then tested for the virus — a second Jazz player, Donovan Mitchell, tested positive.